Michigan Child Custody Lawyers

 In order for a change in to be enacted, a formal request must be submitted, and a judge must order the change.
 Friedman Law Firm will help determine whether your change in circumstance warrants the modification, assist in gathering appropriate documentation to support the request, and ensure the request is submitted properly.

-Existing Michigan Child Custody Orders
+Existing Child Custody Orders

-Unless a new order is issued, the existing order remains in effect.
+Unless a new child custody order is issued, the existing order remains in effect.
 Parents must abide by the current agreement until a new arrangement may be legally made.
 We advise acting quickly in all matters pertaining to children, so stability and understanding may be reached with as little impact on the child as possible.

 Failing to act, however, can also affect parents in negative ways.
 In then matter of child support, for instance, parents who fail to pay are not forgiven their debt.
 Fees accrue, even in bankruptcy.
 Let us help you avoid these serious missteps and find a solution that works for you.